philipszdavido/auth0_webtask_hack/README.md

         cd auth0_webtask_hack

-1. To deploy alongisde with your Slack bot token, run:
+1. To deploy alongside your Slack bot token, run:

         wt create --secret TOKEN=<YOUR_SLACK_BOT_TOKEN_HERE> webtask.js

 1. Create a [IFTTT](ifttt.com) Twitter (tweet, retweet, and replies) trigger and link the webhook to the URL generated from the above command.

-## How to create the IFTTT Twitter applet
+## How to create the IFTTT Twitter trigger
 To create the `IFTTT Twitter` trigger, follow these steps:

 1. click on `New Applet` button.